A Guide to Investing in Gene Editing Stocks

 - ViaCyte: Develop allogeneic cell therapies derived from gene-edited human stem cells for use in the treatment of diabetes type 1, diabetes type 2, and insulin-dependent diabetes.

 Each of these firms has aligned themselves with at least one large pharmaceutical partner and established a drug pipeline based on their unique approach to CRISPR gene editing.
+(We recently looked at what progress they’re making in a piece titled What Do The Three Biggest Gene Editing Stocks Do?)
 Let’s talk a bit about gene-editing intellectual property and why it shouldn’t be a big concern to investors if they place bets on all the players in the game.

 The Gene-Editing Intellectual Property Battle